TeddyEngel/FoxOS/README.md

-FoxOS is a new operating system featuring foxes
+FoxOS is a simple operating system with a c++ kernel

 Prerequisites
 -------------